MostAwesomeDude/construct/docs/streaming.rst

 Peek
 ----

-Parses the subconstruct but restores the stream position afterwards (it does "peeking").
+Parses the subconstruct but restores the stream position afterwards (it does peeking).

 >>> Sequence(Peek(Byte), Peek(Int16ub)).parse(b"\x01\x02")
 [1, 258]